 These parts can often be left out.
 Doing so will leave you with the interesting part, the informative part.
 Once the important parts have been said, move on to the next scene or chapter.
 There's no need to keep the conversation going until the last bye has been said.

-At the same time you don't have to start every conversation with a hello, start the scene later in the conversation, as long as you don't start it too late the reader will understand what's going on.
+At the same time you don't have to start every conversation with a hello, start the scene later in the conversation instead.
+As long as you don't start it too late the reader will understand what's going on.